CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Junction-Restrictions.md

 ### Applicators

-[](Select-a-Junction.md) you want to customise; a detailed overlay will show available options and their current state:
+[](Select-a-Junction.md) you want to customize; a detailed overlay will show available options and their current state:

 ![Junction Restrictions](picJunctionRestrictions_junction.png)